 This work is done through a clinic that includes an integrated pharmacy and outpatient clinic, a food kitchen that uses products grown through its own organic cultivation and provides approximately 1,200 meals daily, a fountain with clean drinking water as well as various employment programmes for those who live at Shanti.
 It is also help to preserve and promote cultural techniques like Maitili painting and Dhaka weaving that are in danger of being lost.

-Shanti was founded by Dortmund resident Marianne Grosspietsch and can now look back on a history stretching back 25 years.
-On July 2017, a large jubilee celebration took place in Dortmund for this occasion.
-Please read for this occasion our Newsletter Summer 2017
+Shanti was founded by Dortmund resident Marianne Grosspietsch and can now look back on a history stretching back nearly 30 years.

 Young people and adults in all age groups can donate their time and services as volunteers for several months.